 - Genetic syndromes like Rombo syndrome and Gardner syndrome

-Milia on face is often seen in the form of clusters under the eyes, on the eyelids, on the nose, on the cheeks, and also on the chin.
+Skin conditions like rosacea and dandruff often accompany milia.
+The cause of milia in newborns is unknown.
+Milia on the face is often seen in the form of clusters under the eyes, on the eyelids, on the nose, on the cheeks, and also on the chin.

 Who Does Milia Affect?